isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 40.
-Debug message logged to indicate that the current number of leased addresses or prefixes for a client class or a subnet is exceeding the limit.
+Debug message logged to indicate that the current number of leased addresses or prefixes for a client class or a subnet has exceeded the limit.

 LIMITS_LEASE_WITHIN_LIMITS
 ==========================